 - Capable of operating on the highway.

 For purchasing and renewing Collector Vehicle license plates

 - May be assigned to currently registered passenger vehicles, motorcycles, or trucks.

-- Are good for the life of vehicle (aren’t renewed annually).
+- Are good for the life of vehicle (don’t need to be renewed annually).

-- Must be displayed on the rear of the vehicle.
-(You must provide your restored or current license plates.
-If you provide a set, the collector vehicle plates may be displayed on the front and rear of the vehicle).
+- Collector Vehicle license plates must be displayed on the rear of the vehicle.
+If you provide a set of restored plates, they may be displayed on the front and rear of the vehicle.

 - To and from auto shows, circuses, parades, displays, special excursions, and antique car club meetings.

 - For the pleasure of others without compensation.

 - May not be used for regular transportation in the manner of a fully licensed vehicle.